teracow/googliser/README.md

 This will download the first 16 available images for the search-phrase *"cows"*

-    $ ./googliser.sh --number 250 --phrase "kittens" --parallel 128 --failures 0
+    $ ./googliser.sh --number 250 --phrase "kittens" --parallel 128

-This will download the first 250 available images for the search-phrase *"kittens"*, download up to 128 images at once and ignore the failures limit.
+This will download the first 250 available images for the search-phrase *"kittens"* and download up to 128 images at once.

-    $ ./googliser.sh --number 56 --phrase "fish" --upper-size 50000 --lower-size 2000 --failures 0 --debug
+    $ ./googliser.sh --number 56 --phrase "fish" --upper-size 50000 --lower-size 2000 --debug

-This will download the first 56 available images for the search-phrase *"fish"* but only if the image files are between 2KB and 50KB in size, ignore the failures limit and write a debug file.
+This will download the first 56 available images for the search-phrase *"fish"* but only if the image files are between 2KB and 50KB in size and write a debug file.

     $ ./googliser.sh -n80 -p "storm clouds" -sN --debug